joshp123/cloud-meta-genx/ZFC programming language.md

 # ZFC programming language

+all numbers are created equal, but sum are more equal than others

+liskov substitution principle == turing completeness, turing universality, turing equivalence are all satisfied

+the logarithmic leap was the transistor: the conditional branch - it's a + bias, - bias, or no bias branching function specifices complexity e^(number of times it branches)

+but this is too abstracted in code, it's more complicated - it should just be lambda calculus halting problem is a ????? myabe - i.e. like print butts if the 10 millionth digit of pi is 7 it should be a defined equality (that you can evaluate with uncertainty, so like checking that the contents of two 1GB files are the same; if you've found no errors or deviations so far, from Gaussian statistics, you can predict the chance that they are indeed the same - purely from entropy (and inferrered from knowladge of previous operations on the data))

+unit test that on all dependencies and ur fine

 # aasimov #-1 don't do anything unless you're sure of the consequences and they are well defined (i.e. purely functional, no state modification, don't modify globvars just envvars) so the only thing you have to worry about is quantum tunelling/quantum vacuum fluctuations. or background radiation. no fear of skynet

 # INFORMATION AS A DIMENSION? (it's a projection but a useful one)